twpayne/chezmoi/docs/REFERENCE.md

 property file format, and [HCL](https://github.com/hashicorp/hcl).
 The basename of the config file is `chezmoi`, and the first config file found is used.

+In most installations, the config file will be read from `~/.config/chezmoi/chezmoi.<format>`, where `<format>` is one of `json`, `toml`, or `yaml`.
+The config file can be set explicitly with the `--config` command line option.
+By default, the format is detected based on the extension of the config file name, but can be overridden with the `--config-format` command line option.

 ### Variables

 The following configuration variables are available: